First Business Bank

 Madison, Wisconsin · FDIC Cert #15229

-First Business Bank is an FDIC-insured bank (Certificate #15229) with $3.6B in total assets and $2.9B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Business Bank, an FDIC-insured bank (Certificate #15229) with $3.6B in total assets and $2.9B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Madison, Wisconsin, the bank maintains a Tier 1 capital ratio of 10.44% (Well-Capitalized) and a nonperforming loan ratio of 0.63%.
-BankHealthData assigns a composite Health Grade of C (63/100).
+BankHealthData assigns a composite Health Grade of C (63/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Business Bank (FDIC cert 15229) is a mid-sized bank with $3.6B in total assets and $2.9B in deposits, based in Madison, Wisconsin.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.